 Funding priority areas

-Project locations and funding support will ensure inclusion of community groups, local councils and state government bodies.
-Project locations that include more than one community nursery or planting site or those that can support propagation and restoration activities across regions are encouraged.
+Projects which include more than one community, nursery, or planting site or those that can support propagation and restoration activities across regions are encouraged.

 When can you apply?